 Watts RIOTS (1965) – The Beginning Of Black-Initiated Riots

 The total number of black-initiated riots from 1900 to July 2, 1964, is THREE (two in Harlem, one in Jacksonville, FL).
-In 1965, from July 2nd to August 11th , under the new Compulsory Inclusionism system , there are already FIVE.
+From July 2, 1964 to August 11th , under the new Compulsory Inclusionism system , there are already FIVE.

 From here on in this blog I’m going to deal only with the 1965 Watts riots, and try to give you a little insight into what provoked the black males’ behavior.